-Currently for the RapidSpike Uptime Monitoring Service you have the option to add one of three types of Uptime monitors.
+Currently, for the RapidSpike Uptime Monitoring Service, you can add one of three types of Uptime monitors: Ping Monitor, TCP Monitor, and HTTP Monitor.

-Let’s take a brief look at the three and the differences between them and usage scenarios for each one.
-The three types are Ping Monitor, TCP Monitor, and HTTP Monitor.
+Let’s take a brief look at the three and the differences between them and the usage scenarios for each one.

 Ping